googleforgames/agones/test/load/allocation/grpc/README.md

                   - -automaticShutdownDelayMin=10
                   image: gcr.io/agones-images/udp-server:0.21
                   name: simple-udp
-                  resources:
-                  limits:
-                    cpu: 20m
-                    memory: 32Mi
-                  requests:
-                    cpu: 20m
-                    memory: 32Mi
+  ...
 ```

 ## Configuring the Allocator Service

 The allocator service uses gRPC.
-In order to be able to call the service, TLS and optionally mTLS has to be setup.
+In order to be able to call the service, TLS and mTLS has to be setup.
-For more information visit [agones-allocator]({{< relref "https://agones.dev/site/docs/advanced/allocator-service/">}}).
+For more information visit [Allocator Service](https://agones.dev/site/docs/advanced/allocator-service).

 ## Running the test